JustinJianhuiTian/DataScience/MachineLearning/README.md

 |DBSCAN|	75000|	250000|	1000000|	2500000|
 |SKLearn KMeans|	1000000000|	1000000000|	1000000000|	1000000000|

 Given simple, well-separated data, k-means finds suitable clustering results.
+An important observation for k-means is that these cluster models must be circular: k-means has no built-in way of accounting for oblong or elliptical clusters.

+Two disadvantages of k-means:
+  - Lack of flexibility in cluster shape (force-fit data into circular clusters)
+  - Lack of probabilistic cluster assignment (simple distance-from-cluster-center to assign cluster membership)